ballerina-platform/blog/docs/posts/overview-of-ballerina-0.980.md

 };
 ...

-Person tom = { name : "tom", age : 20, country : "USA"}; // This is a compile time error.
+Person tom = { name : "tom", age : 20, country : "USA"}; // This will result in a compile time error.
 ```